mohamedlrouabah1/mohamedlrouabah1/README.md

 </h1>

-<h3 align="center">I'm a student in Connected Data and Systems, with a passion for developing and creating content.</h3>
+<h3 align="center">A Computer Science student, with a passion for developing and creating content.</h3>

 <br/>